scribe-security/api-examples/README.md

 All sample queries include optional filters for product, version, and component (the "Query components" request doesn't include the component filter).
 To use one or more of these filters set the corresponding collection variable in the "Scribe API" collection to the desired value.

+Note that query results can be cached on the server for several minutes.
+To force fresh (uncached) results replace `"force": false` to `"force": true` in the query part of the request body.

 * Query Outdated dependencies - queries for outdated dependencies with OSSF score >= 3 or above and maintenance score >= 3.
 * Query Vulnerabilities - queries for vulnerabilities with severity >= 6.